zzzteph/weakpass/README.md

 This tool checks if your password exists in the **weakpass_4.merged** wordlist using a range lookup API.

-**But what if someone decided to use rule-based attack?
+**But what if someone decided to use a rule-based attack?
 Is your password safe for rule-based attacks?**
 Beyond that, it simulates rule-based attacks by applying "reverse" hashcat rules to identify potential candidates that could be used with the rules to crack your password.

 ## Key Features
 - **Wordlist check** - Verifies if your password is found in the weakpass_4.merged wordlist.
 - **Rule-Based attack simulation** - Generates candidates and tests if your password is vulnerable to rule-based cracking techniques.